gwdg/rally-tracks-throughput/encryption/README.md

 Here we will cover how the index gets encrypted.
 We encrypt each attribute given its beforementioned JSON definition.

 **Keys** will get encrypted using AES256 and the Key/IV provided by the `index_encrypted.json`.
-The output bytes will get decoded as Base64.
+The output bytes will get decoded as Hex using `binascii.hexlify`.

 **KeyType** `str` will get encrypted using AES256 and the Key/IV provided by the `index_encrypted.json`.
-The output bytes will get decoded as Base64.
+The output bytes will get decoded as Hex using `binascii.hexlify`.

 **KeyType** `int` will be encrypted using OPE and the Key provided by the `index_encrypted.json`.
 The input range will be `(min_range, max_range)`.